Arania/gitpusshuten-website/content/documentation/commands/delete.md

 ---
-title: Delete
+title: "Command: Delete"
 ---

-Deletes an entire application from the remote server. e.g. `/var/applications/my_application.staging` will be removed.
+Deletes an entire application from the remote server.

-You specify the environment of the application you wish to delete.
+If you for example have the following configuration:

 <% code do %>
-gitpusshuten delete staging environment gitpusshuten delete production environment
+pusshuten 'My Application', :production do
+  ...
+end
 <% end %>

+Then when you push your application, it'll be deployed to `/var/applications/my_application.production` on the server.

+If you wish to delete the `/var/applications/my_application.production` directory, you simply run the following command:

+<% code do %>
+gitpusshuten delete production environment
+<% end %>

+and the `my_application.production` directory will be removed.